Automattic/sensei/readme.txt

 == Changelog ==

+### 4.16.1 - 2023-08-08
+#### Fixed
+- Fix duplicate comment sections under lesson in FSE themes
+- Fix PHP 8.1 deprecation notice on Students page
+- Fix `strpos`and `str_replace` deprecation messages in PHP 8.1 and 8.2
+- Updates the `sensei_results_links` filter to include the learner's user ID when displaying public profiles and to display results links publicly.

 ### 4.16.0 - 2023-07-13
 #### Added
 - Enable to select how to generate lessons when a course is created [#6999](https://github.com/Automattic/sensei/pull/6999)